 Okay.
 Simple enough.
 Connection from Azure App Service to SharePoint failed.

-The next step was downloading the binaries, investigating them with dotPeek and copy-pasting the a super simplified version of the reflected code to a new console application, developed in .NET Framework 4.5.1.
+The next step was downloading the binaries, investigating them with dotPeek, and copy-pasting the super-simplified version of the reflected code to a new console application, developed in .NET Framework 4.5.1.

 And sure enough, it didn’t work.
-I got the error below:
+Instead, I got the error below:

 Starting late 2020 (15.10.), Microsoft started completely disallowing TLS 1.0 and 1.1 for clients connecting to SharePoint Online.
 See References for more details.
 This process was partially postponed due to COVID-19, but in March/April most of the last API endpoints stopped accepting connections using these protocols.

-.NET Framework 4.5.1 uses TLS 1.0 by default, even if the platform (such as an Azure App Service) supports newer protocol versions.
+.NET Framework 4.5.1 uses TLS 1.0 by default, even if the platform (such as an Azure App Service or your IIS instance) supports newer protocol versions.

 So without some wizardry, your .NET Framework 4.5.1 application won’t be able to connect to SharePoint Online (among other things).

 But your app already knows TLS 1.2 if it’s built on .NET Framework 4.5+.
-It just doesn’t use it.
-So out comes the wizardry.
+It can use it.
+It just chooses not to (probably for backward compatibility reasons).